utlib/dspace-exams-ingest-scripts/README.md

 # Exam metadata generation and ingest for DSpace

-The Old Exams Repository is maintained by the University of Toronto Libraries.
+This is a generalized workflow followed by the University of Toronto Libraries for its DSpace-based repository of previous exam questions from its 3 campuses.

-It contains the 3 most recent years of exams.
+- **step1.py** creates Dubin Core metadata from PDF's filename + department code in the spreadsheets based on the campus.
+- **step2.py** packages DSpace simple archive that consists of the PDF, DC metadata in XML and "content" file.
+These archives can then be imported using the DSpace admin batch import functionality.

 ## System Requirements